Perspective | Time capsules are more popular than ever, as Americans take history into their own hands

 “Time capsules have always played a role in preventing collective amnesia, even more so now with the concept of the memory hole,” says Waterman, referring to an idea popularized in George Orwell’s “1984,” now used to suggest both the political and technological erasure of history.

 Amazon sells multiple do-it-yourself time capsule kits, including a stainless-steel tube large enough to hold CDs, DVDs and written material: “Kids can write a note to their future selves and maybe make some predictions of what the world and he or she will be like in the future,” reads the online description of one of the more elegant models.
-There is a spectrum of devices on offer, from high-tech metal canisters studded with bolts to a plastic “smell proof” tube “inspired by NASA, which seems designed mainly to keep your marijuana stash safe.
+There is a spectrum of devices on offer, from high-tech metal canisters studded with bolts to a plastic “smell proof” tube “inspired by NASA," which seems designed mainly to keep your marijuana stash safe.

 There has always been a range of meanings, and purposes, attached to the idea of a time capsule.
-The phrase was apparently invented for one of the most famous historical examples, a sophisticated tube designed and buried by the Westinghouse Electric & Manufacturing Company in 1939, underneath Flushing Meadows, in New York, site of the 1939 World’s Fair.
+The phrase was apparently invented for one of the most famous historical examples, a sophisticated tube designed and buried by the Westinghouse Electric & Manufacturing Co. in 1939, underneath Flushing Meadows, in New York, site of the 1939 World’s Fair.
 The same company added another to commemorate the 1964 World’s Fair, and both are meant to be opened in 6939.

 But the idea, if not the term “time capsule,” long predates the 1939 publicity venture sponsored by Westinghouse.
 In 1976, President Gerald Ford went to Statuary Hall in the U.S. Capitol to open the Century Safe, an iron box sealed in 1879.
 Rumors circulated that it might contain an original version of the Liberty Bell, or a fortune in gold.
 As with the box discovered underneath the Lee statue, the results were disappointing, mostly photographs and documents of no earthshaking importance.